-We are excited to announce that Lindquist Hall has recently been received LEED Gold certification by USGBC.
+We are excited to announce that Lindquist Hall received LEED Gold certification by USGBC.
 LEED (Leadership in Energy and Environmental Design) is a globally recognized symbol of sustainability achievement and leadership.
 From the building's construction to current maintenance, we prioritize sustainable practices in the College of Social & Behavioral Sciences.

 “Buildings that achieve LEED certification are lowering carbon emissions, reducing operating costs and conserving resources while prioritizing sustainable practices and human health,” said Mahesh Ramanujam, president and CEO, USGBC.

 John E. Lindquist, president of Lindquist Mortuaries and Great Western Insurance, pledged $5 million to help with the extensive remodel of the Social Science Building that bears his name.“Weber State has always been an important part of the Ogden community,” Lindquist said.
 “As one succeeds, so does the other.
 A state-of-the-art instructional building will help with the overall mission of the university, and I am proud to be part of the progress.”